-First published: DNA, February 2017 (unedited version)
+First published: DNA magazine, February 2017 (this is the unedited version)

 Imagine being cruised by the world’s top male pop star on Gaydar.
 That’s how Steve Pafford met and became friends with George Michael.
 Steve recalls the sex, the spliffs and the warm and witty ‘Yog’ he knew.

 In the days before hook-up apps, the cruising megasite behemoth was Gaydar.
 I joined 13 years ago, newly single and living in the leafy West Hampstead environs of North London.
 But the newfangled opportunity of internet ‘dating’ was a bizarre beast to get my head around.
 So many reasons to be wary.
 How do you know that’s them in the photo?
 And if it is, how do you know it’s not from a time when ABBA (or indeed Wham!) were still in the charts?